 More on LeadershipLeadership Is a Skill.
 Here’s How to Master It

-Offer Encouragement
+5. Offer Encouragement

 Encouragement is another important skill to master.
 “As leaders, we so rarely look in the direction of encouragement,” Westfall said.
 “We’re always correcting and tamping things down.
 But when it comes to helping people to be more efficient, encouragement is key.”

-Create Informal Spaces for Bonding
+6. Create Informal Spaces for Bonding

-Ask Open-Ended, Specific Questions
+7. Ask Open-Ended, Specific Questions

 One way to help encourage an environment where people feel they can speak freely is to ask open-ended questions rather than ones that can be answered with a simple “yes” or “no,” Walter said.
+For example, rather than ask whether a project will meet its deadline, ask what specific challenges an employee is facing with the project and the various scenarios of how it could affect meeting the deadline.

 “By asking a specific, open-ended question, you’ve invited people into the conversation and, at that point, they’ll know you care about what they are thinking,” Walter said.

-Avoid Accusatory Comments
+8. Avoid Accusatory Comments

 Accusatory communication can set a leader up for conflict and spark the employee’s defensiveness.
-Instead, adopt a more neutral language and focus on your own thoughts and feelings, she advised.
+Instead, adopt a more neutral language and focus on your own thoughts and feelings, Hussain advised.
 For instance, instead of saying something along the lines of the employee is so inconsiderate of everyone’s time for being late, try taking the approach that you are worried the work won’t be completed for the day if the meetings don’t start on time.

 Great Companies Need Great People.
 That's Where We Come In.